 Now that you're ready to jump into the sport of diving, you're going to need some basic equipment.
 Here's a couple tips on picking out the gear that will work for you and last for years to come.
-Of course, freedivers, don't forget your Abalone Report Card and/or CA Fishing License.
-Please read all the rules and regulations before heading out to the coast, things can change from year to year and sometimes from month to month.
+Of course, freedivers, don't forget your CA Fishing License.
+Also, please read all the rules and regulations before heading out to the coast, things can change from year to year and sometimes from month to month.
 As usual, you can always call us for more information if you're not sure!

 The buoyancy compensator